preciofishbone/OmniaDocsG2/pages/reports/index.rst

 Scheduled
 ***********
-This report is available in Omnia 6.7 and later.
-The report displays an overview of all pages that are scheduled for publishing, in the publishing app.
+This report displays an overview of all pages that are scheduled for publishing, in the publishing app.
 Here's an example:

 .. image:: pages-repoprt-scheduled.png

 You can filter the list on dates, for a shorter list.
 Set Start Date and and End Date.
 You can also filter on Page Type and who the publication was scheduled by.
-And you can export to Excel the same way as for the other reports.

 Default is List View, as shown in the image above.
 You can also choose to see a calendar view, monthly or weekly.
 Here's an example with WEEK VIEW selected: